Carl Benedikt Frey: The Technology Trap

+In 2019, Frey published The Technology Trap: Capital, Labor, and Power in the Age of Automation (Princeton University Press).
+The book compares the British Industrial Revolution with the computer revolution, arguing that technological change can raise overall prosperity while producing concentrated gains and worker displacement.
 Frey goes on to argue that the reason why the Industrial Revolution first happened in Britain was that governments there were the first to side with inventors and industrialists, and vigorously repressed any worker resistance to mechanisation.
-The army that was sent out against the Luddites, for example, was larger than the army Wellington took against Napoleon in the Peninsula War of 1808.
 In continental Europe (and in China), in contrast, worker resistance was successful, which Frey suggests helps explain why economic growth there was slow to take off.
 Luddite efforts to avoid the short-term disruption associated with a new technology, can end up denying access to its long-term benefits—something Frey calls a "technology trap".
+Writing in The New York Times, Talking Heads singer David Byrne called it "the last great book I've read".